-- The necessary quorum for a meeting of the Board of Directors shall be an absolute majority of its members.
+- The quorum for a meeting of the Board of Directors shall be an absolute majority of its members.

 - On the Board of Directors, each member shall have one vote.
-The Board of Directors shall make every possible effort to reach its decisions by cosensus.
+The Board of Directors shall make every possible effort to reach its decisions by consensus.
 When a decision cannot be reached by consensus, the Board shall adopt its decisions by a majority of votes of the members in attendance.

-- The Director shall:
+- The Executive Director:

-- Promote and represent the Center;
+- Shall promote and represent the Center;

 Budgetary and financial matters

+The Center and its activities shall be financed by voluntary contributions provided by the OAS member states and by funds from other public and private sources.
 To that end, the Board of Directors shall authorize the establishment of specific and fiduciary funds that may be required, such as those provided for in Articles 68 and 69 of the General Standards to Govern the Operations of the General Secretariat of the Organizations of American States.